Q60module/PersonalMode/README.md

    1. You will likely need to click the "Download raw file" button
 1. Print the box
 > [!NOTE]
-> The box design is available under a different license.
+> The box design is available under a different license than these directions, the code, and images.
 See the <a href="https://github.com/Q60module/PersonalMode/blob/main/3D-Box/Readme.md">Readme</a> for details.

 ## Assemble
 To finish up the wiring, connect wires from the GT150 Receptacle to the relay and power supply.
 Also connect the power supply to the SAMD21.
 To do that: